Electronic Transfer of Prescriptions (ETP)

 • connection to a PES by prescribers is essential for prescriptions to be visible on SafeScript - otherwise clinicians will be missing prescription records during the clinical decision making process.

-• connection a PES is mandatory for all Victorian pharmacies to allow for complete dispensing records on SafeScript.
+• connection to a PES is mandatory for all Victorian pharmacies to allow for complete dispensing records on SafeScript.

 • My Health Record - PES data can be automatically uploaded to My Health Record.